 First things first, let’s learn the Korean word for food: 음식 (eumsik).
 It simply means food in general and is the big term you’ll want to use when you speak of your country’s cuisine.

-However, a common conversation topic of Koreans is asking others whether they’ve yet eaten, and it’s the word 밥 that is typically used in that situation.
-That is because, in Korean culture, rice is a staple food item in Korean cuisine.
+However, a common conversation topic among Koreans is asking others whether they’ve yet eaten, and it’s the word 밥 (bap) that is typically used in that situation.
+That is because, in Korean culture, rice is a staple food item in South Korean cuisine.
 It is found on the table during nearly every meal, including breakfast.

-Cabbage in Korean
+“Cabbage” in Korean

-Cabbage in Korean is 양배추.
+“Cabbage” in Korean is 양배추.
 This is the main ingredient for the popular Korean side dish called Kimchi.
 It’s made of cabbage and chili powder.
 However, kimchi isn’t limited to cabbage.

-Scallion in Korean
+“Scallion” in Korean

 List of Fruits in Korean

 This list shows Korean words for healthy foods that can be enjoyed as is or can be made into something even better.

-Banana in Korean
+“Banana” in Korean

-This is very easy to remember as the Korean term for banana is also 바나나 (banana).
+This is very easy to remember as the Korean term for “banana” is also 바나나 (banana).

 For even more vegetable and fruit vocabulary, we have an article solely dedicated to them right here!

-Meat in Korean
+List of Meats in Korean

 |Marinated Beef Slices|

-Marinated Beef Slices in Korean
+“Marinated Beef Slices” in Korean

 Marinated beef slices in Korean are called 불고기 (bulgogi).
 This meat is often served in barbecue places or can also be stir-fried.

-Pork Belly in Korean
+“Tofu” in Korean